Teradata/dbt-teradata/README.md

     }}
     ```
   For details, see [CREATE TABLE documentation](https://docs.teradata.com/r/76g1CuvvQlYBjb2WPIuk3g/B6Js16DRQVwPDjgJ8rz7hg).
-* `with_statistics` - should statistics be copied from the base base table, e.g.:
+* `with_statistics` - should statistics be copied from the base table, e.g.:
     ```yaml
     {{
       config(